-Accumulation of Clinical Hours in line with PSRB expectations
+Accumulation of Clinical Hours will be in line with PSRB expectations

-During the three years all CT students will need to obtain a minimum of 400 clinical hours.
+During the three years all Rehabilitation students will need to obtain a minimum of 400 clinical hours.
 This accumulation of clinical hours must be obtained across the academic year and not simply within a single trimester.

-- During the first year the clinical supervisor will allocate and supervise all clinical practice on patients within the Complementary Healthcare Clinic.
+- During the first year the clinical supervisor will allocate and supervise the students assessing and treating patients within the Complementary Healthcare Clinic at Glyndŵr.
 Student practitioners will be expected to gain the minimum of 100 hours at Level 4 - During the second and third years the clinic is an integral mandatory aspect of the programme.
 Student practitioners will be expected to gain the minimum of 150 hours at Level 5 and 150 hours at Level 6.